MobileGroup-T01-06-1/Chit-Chat-App/README.md

 2021/10/29 implementing a facility to verify whether a user is online or not; Implementing a push notification facility.
 The system will send notifications when message-receiver is not online.

 2021/10/29 design user profile layout.

+2021/10/30 adding new sensors of temperature and humidity; Click button updating; UI adjusting.